promesoft/KicadJE_SympleSequencer/README.md

 ### Clock
 1 - diodes for hold input
 2 - diodes for reset input
 3 - Gate AND Clock for gate output to reset between gates - consider making a phase adjust for shorter/longer gates
+4 - OPEN resistor from Internal CLK to 4017 clock in (for use with Sequencer A that does not take slave clk input)
 ### Control
 1 - switches still reversed
 2 - diode missing for reset